 The key here is to be curious, observe the rep, ask tons of questions to see what they are doing, and really dig into the numbers.
 Using metrics is crtiical to make sure you’re diagnosing at the right step in the process.
 I’ve seen countless managers jump in to coach reps on later stage skills like closing, when the real hang-up for the rep was early stage skills like prospecting or cold calling.

 Yet again, Mark Roberge is spot on, he says, “Use metrics to diagnose which skill development area will have the biggest impact on a salesperson’s performance.
 Customize the coaching plan to that skill area.
 Execute ‘metrics-driven sales coaching.'”

 Prescribing the solution

-Once you’ve identified the main skills gap (the JOT) , and you’ve communicated it to the rep. The next step is to prescribe them with a solution.
-Each rep will learn differently, so you may have to test a variety of techniques, but here are some common approaches that can work:
+Once you’ve identified the main skills gap (the JOT), and you’ve communicated it to the rep. The next step is to prescribe them a solution.
+Each rep will learn differently, so you may have to test a variety of techniques.
+As an employer, if you’re not sure how this is done, you could enlist the assistance of someone from Hansen Beck (for more info, click on hansenbeck.com).
+If this is not your cup of tea, here are some common approaches that can work:

 - Role Play with the sales person

-- Role Play with he sales person in a group setting, so they can see how other sales people handle the situation.
+- Role Play with the sales person in a group setting, so they can see how other sales people handle the situation.

 As with many things in sales, you’re going to want to track your JOT’s for each rep, and your progress over time.
 The simplest way to do this would be to create a google doc for coaching.
 Track each reps progress as the move from one JOT to the next, and use another tab for head setting notes so you can get concrete examples of each rep improving each skill on the phones.